dwang0721/PongPlus/README.md

 ## Basic features:
 *	**Health Bars**: Each time player fails to reflect a ball, the health bar decreases in length.
 If the health reaches zero, the game is over.
 *	**POW bars**: It allows the player to use Power Ups, such as Bubble Shields and Rainbow Shots.
-Each use of the Power Ups consumes a certain *	Slippery Paddles: Paddles do not stop immediately if the player stops pressing UP/Down buttons.
+Each use of the Power Ups consumes a certain amount of POWs.
+*	**Slippery Paddles**: Paddles do not stop immediately if the player stops pressing UP/Down buttons.
 The paddles decelerate and cushion in.
 This feature makes the paddles harder to control and challenges players to plan the moves ahead.
 *	**The ball**: The ball will shoot from the centre with random color, size, speed and angle.
-*	**Sound**: added sound effects and tile music (Enjoy it!).
+*	**Sound**: added sound effects and music (Enjoy it!).

 ## Advanced features: